Lagging business travel takes shine off transatlantic restart - Up News Info

 Article content

-The United States will allow fully-vaccinated Britons and Europeans to enter from Monday, fully re-opening to two-way traffic for the first time since the pandemic started.
+The United States is allowing fully-vaccinated Britons and Europeans to enter from Monday, fully re-opening to two-way traffic for the first time since the pandemic started.

 “USA, here we come,” said Kinsella, who already has his tickets booked.